heidijiang/EECS349/index.md

 ##### Recurrent and Feedforward Neural Network: <br>
 The idea is that the history of the calcium activity affects the probability of observing a spike.
 Keeping this in mind, we implemented an LSTM (using TensorFlow) that takes the previous history of two seconds as the input.
 The RNN has 64 units, that takes inputs in 10 chunks, each chunk containing 20 time points.
 The data was fed in batches of size 128 and the network was run for 10 epochs for each of the 5 folds in cross validation.
 We implemented a dropout of 0.8 for regularization.
 The value of the dropout was chosen to provide the best possible value of recall in the test data.
 We used cross entropy with logits as the cost function and penalized the network for using a large number of predicted spikes. <br>

 We had also implemented a feedforward neural network.
 Due to the skewness in the data and the inappropriate cost function, it acted like a ZeroR.
 The code for the neural nets can be found [here](https://github.com/viveksgr/RNN-for-calcium-imaging/tree/master/Scripts).
+Finally we tried MATLAB’s feedforward neural network with 10 layers, which did improve prediction accuracy above ZeroR, suggesting that we had to increase the number of hidden layers.

 #### Results